carpentries-incubator/machine-learning-novice-python/_episodes/04-data.md

 - "What do we partition data at the start of a project?"
 - "What is the purpose of setting a random state when partitioning?"
 - "Should we impute missing values before or after partitioning?"
-- "What are the implications of data leakage?"
 objectives:
 - "Explore characteristics of our dataset."
 - "Partition data into training and test sets."
-- "Recognise the kind of problem that can arise with data leakage."
 - "Encode categorical values."
 - "Use scaling to pre-process features."
 keypoints: